MicroStrategy/rest-api-docs/docs/common-workflows/manage-fact-objects/create-a-fact-object.md

 ---
-title: Workflow Sample - Create a Fact Object
+title: Workflow sample - Create a fact object
-sidebar_label: Create a Fact Object
+sidebar_label: Create a fact object
 description: This workflow sample demonstrates how to create a fact object through the Modeling service.
 ---